-The best scabies home remedies and advice to help you clear up the rash and stop itching.
-Try this home remedy for scabies in addition to your prescription for the quickest results.
+Here are some of the best scabies home remedies and advice to help you clear up the rash and stop itching as soon as possible.

 Scabies is a parasitic infection in the skin that causes large rashes and tremendous itching.
 It is often referred to as the “Seven Year Itch”, and is highly contagious.
 One can get scabies just by shaking hands with another person who may have the parasite.